Advanced lung cancer is a cancer that began in the lung and has spread to another part of the body.

 When you go home

-Chemotherapy for thyroid cancer can be difficult to cope with.
+Chemotherapy for advanced lung cancer can be difficult to cope with.
 Tell your doctor or nurse about any problems or side effects that you have.
 The nurse will give you telephone numbers to call if you have any problems at home.

 Dietary or herbal supplements and chemotherapy